btklab/py-mocks/README.md

 - For use in UTF-8 Japanese environments on windows.
 - For my personal work and hobby use.
 - Note that the code is spaghetti (due to my technical inexperience).
-- Insufficient tests and error handling
+- Insufficient tests and error handlings.

 script list: